Bala Ram Joshi: Later life

 After completion of his M.Sc. in 1954, Joshi returned to Nepal and began teaching at Tri-Chandra College, Kathmandu.
 After three years, Joshi was nominated for a Ph.D. fellowship under the Colombo Plan and subsequently traveled to the United Kingdom with his wife in 1957.
 During their educational settlement in the United Kingdom, Joshi studied at Glasgow University while his wife continued her education at Oxford University.
 His Ph.D. studies culminated in his research presentation titled "Studies of Orbital Electron by Scintillation Counter Method."
 His presentation earned him the Thomson Award.
 He had also published several research articles in Proceedings of the Physical Society in London.
 In addition to these publications, he had published one research article in a scientific journal of Sweden.
-His creation named Ultra High Voltage Static Electric Generator was awarded the Madan Puraskar, one of the highest awards in Nepal.

-Joshi was the 2013 B.S.
-(1956) winner of the Madan Puraskar.
+He was awarded Madan Puraskar in 1956 (2013 B.S.) for his book named Adhikbibhav Sthirbidhoot Utpadhak (Ultra High Voltage Static Electric Generator).